-Taking Your Bird Outside
+Taking Your Pet Bird Outside

+Can I take my pet bird outside?
 After a long winter, there is nothing better than spending time outdoors in the fresh air.
 Your bird enjoys spending time outdoors too, especially after being cooped up all winter.
 He will benefit from the fresh air and the sunlight, plus the activity will help prevent boredom.
 However, the outdoors poses many dangers for your feathered friend.
 If you take him outside, it is crucial to take precautionary steps to ensure optimal safety.

 - Even if your bird's wings are trimmed, there is still a possibility that he could fly away, especially if he becomes frightened by a loud noise.
 For this reason, try to avoid loud and busy streets.
 Also, inspect your bird's wings every week to ensure that his wings have not grown back.